coreappsio/amdb/README.md

             vmName: "", // Virtual Machine name
             explorerUrl: "", // URL to the chain explorer
-            rpcUrl: "", // URL for RPC endpoint
+            rpcUrl: "", // URL for RPC endpoint rpcUrls:[{
+                name: "", // Name of the RPC endpoint
+                url: "",// URL for the RPC endpoint provider:"" // Provider of the RPC endpoint }],
             assets: [
                 {
                     name: "", // Asset name